stateful/runme/internal/renderer/testdata/equalvshash.md

 ## Best Practices

 We have accumulated a set of best practices while developing VSCode extensions.
 Please note that these are just recommendations, sometimes based on personal preference.
-There are many ways to write an extension, and we found the following allow you to write them in a scaleable and testable way:
+There are many ways to write an extension, and we found the following allow you to write them in a scalable and testable way:

 - [Initiate Extensions through an `ExtensionController`](./docs/ExtensionController.md)
 - [Building WebViews](./docs/WebViews.md)